Victoria Cross: Appearance

 The decoration is a bronze cross pattée, 1 39/64″ (41 mm) high, 1 27/64″ (36 mm) wide, bearing the crown of Saint Edward surmounted by a lion, and the inscription "for valour".
 This was originally to have been "for the brave", until it was changed on the recommendation of Queen Victoria, as it implied that only men who were awarded the cross were brave.
 The decoration, suspension bar, and link weigh about 0.87 troy ounces (27 g).

 The cross is suspended by a ring from a seriffed "V" to a bar ornamented with laurel leaves, through which the ribbon passes.
 The reverse of the suspension bar is engraved with the recipient's name, rank, number and unit.
 On the reverse of the medal is a circular panel on which the date of the act for which it was awarded is engraved in the centre.

 The Original Warrant Clause 1 states that the Victoria Cross "shall consist of a Maltese cross of bronze".
 Nonetheless, it has always been a cross pattée; the discrepancy with the warrant has never been corrected.

 The ribbon is crimson, 1 1/2″(38 mm) wide.
 The original (1856) specification for the award stated that the ribbon should be red for army recipients and dark blue for naval recipients, but the dark blue ribbon was abolished soon after the formation of the Royal Air Force on 1 April 1918.
-On 22 May 1920 King George V signed a warrant that stated all recipients would now receive a red ribbon and the living recipients of the naval version were required to exchange their ribbons for the new colour.
+On 22 May 1920 George V signed a warrant that stated all recipients would now receive a red ribbon and the living recipients of the naval version were required to exchange their ribbons for the new colour.
 Although the army warrants state the colour as being red, it is defined by most commentators as being crimson or "wine-red".

 Since 1917 a miniature of the Cross has been affixed to the centre of the ribbon bar when worn without the Cross.
 In the event of a second award bar, a second replica is worn alongside the first.